p-chhabra/Semester-Detail-Website/README.md

 ## Database

-A local **json** has been used to store information regarding courses of all semesters and mongoDB Atlas is used to store comments/reviews for every course.
+A local **json** has been used to store information regarding courses of all semesters and [MongoDB Atlas](https://www.mongodb.com/atlas/database) is used to store comments/reviews for every course.

 ## **PREVIEW**